These cracked me up. I hope you enjoy them as well!

 You may have heard some of these before; I’m pretty sure that I had.
 They still elicited an out-loud laugh from me, so it seemed reasonable to believe that you might enjoy them too.

-Even though I don’t consider these true stories (they came from one of the e-mails that circulates on the internet), they’re certainly plausible.
+Even though I don’t consider these true stories (they came from one of the e-mails that circulate on the internet), they’re certainly plausible.
 In fact, I know several people who I could very easily envision saying or doing some of these things . . .

 Some guy bought a new fridge for his house.
 To get rid of his old fridge, he put it in his front yard and hung a sign on it saying: “Free to good home.
 You want it, you take it.”
 For three days the fridge sat there without even one person looking twice at it.
 He eventually decided that people were too un-trusting of this deal.
 It looked too good to be true, he changed the sign to read: “Fridge for sale $50.”
 The next day someone stole it.